UW School of Medicine and Public Health Admissions

 Federal and state laws prohibit discrimination against otherwise qualified applicants who may be able to meet the technical standards if provided reasonable accommodation.
 As such, all applicants are held to the same academic and technical standards, with reasonable accommodations as needed for students with disabilities.
 Applicants must have a diagnosed and documented disabling condition in order to request reasonable accommodations.

 Accommodation requests made during the admissions process are reviewed by the Technical Standards committee.
 After review, the Technical Standards Director will engage in an interactive process with applicants who are making accommodation requests.
+To request accommodations, please download the Accommodation Request Form (pdf) and follow the instructions.

 Upon completion of the interactive process, the UW School of Medicine and Public Health reserves the right not to admit any applicant who cannot meet the technical standards with or without reasonable accommodations.
 This right to not admit, or to rescind admission, applies in cases where reasonable accommodation cannot be provided, would result in a fundamental alteration to the technical standards, or compromise patient care or the safety of the prospective and/or currently enrolled students.